Open-Building-Management/operating-systems/netbox/README.md

 ## use an existing backup of your docker volumes

+The volumes to be restored should have the `netbox-docker` pattern in their names

 Be sure you have a netbox-docker volume with the files from the netbox-docker github repository

 ## restore all volumes automatically to the target server